jezyk2796/Pong/README.md

-PONG game
+# Languages and Tools
+- JavaScript
+- Canvas
+- CSS
+- HTML

+# How to play
+steering:
+- "W" and "up arrow" - move up
-steering: "W", "S" and "up arrow", "down arrow"
+- "S" and "down arrow" - move down

+The player who scores 3 points wins.
+The prize is the winner's title and the song